 Step 4: Print a shipping label and allow system access

-First, navigate to the Small Parcel space, select an order from the Small Parcel grid, then click Pack and Ship.
+- Select an order from the Small Parcel grid, then click Pack and Ship.

 - Select Standard for 'Process As', ZPL for the 'Label Format', then click Ship (or Pack and Ship if you've already packed the order).